gem/oq-engine/doc/engine/Installing-OQ-Lite-on-Windows.md

 Shapely isn't provided by the main Python(X,Y) installer and needs to be downloaded and installed separately from http://sourceforge.net/projects/python-xy/files/plugins/shapely-1.5.9-7_py27.exe/download.

 ### Hazardlib speedups
-To be able to compile the hazardlib speedup (and then to install the Hazardlib) you'll need a **GCC** compiler.
+To be able to compile the Hazardlib speedup (and then to install the Hazardlib) you'll need a **GCC** compiler.
 GCC is provided by the Python(X,Y) MinGW package.
 Download and install it from here http://sourceforge.net/projects/python-xy/files/plugins/mingw-4.8.1-3.exe/download.

 ## Clone the OpenQuake repos and install them